Time According to Western Science

 Which did they know first, the speed of light or the length of a meter?

-So traveling at speeds close to the speed of light, time slows down and also space contracts.
+When traveling at speeds close to the speed of light, time slows down and also space contracts.

-So I’m just going to give an example with three observers of what this would look like numerically.
+I’m just going to give an example with three observers of what this would look like numerically.
 In this example:

 Let’s first only look at what’s happening on Earth (Earth and Mars are moving at different speeds, but compared to the speed of light, their speed difference doesn’t play a role in this).

-• The first event that happens before noon is that the people on Earth and Mars exchange light signals, and they measure the distance between them, they determine it to be 20 light-minutes, and they synchronize their clocks.
+• The first event that happens before noon is that the people on Earth and Mars exchange light signals and they measure the distance between them; they determine it to be 20 light-minutes, and they synchronize their clocks.

-• And at 12:25 the ship arrives at Mars.
+• Then, at 12:25 the ship arrives at Mars.

-But, however, if this whole situation is seen from the ship traveling at 80% of the speed of light:
+However, if this whole situation is seen from the ship traveling at 80% of the speed of light:

-• And at 12:33 (the spaceship’s time) the signal arrives at Earth.
+• At 12:33 (the spaceship’s time), the signal arrives at Earth.

-And the clock discrepancies demonstrate that there is no universal present moment.
+The clock discrepancies demonstrate that there is no universal present moment.

 I think the problem that I’m having here is that there seems to be not a very clear differentiation between time and information about time.